New Apostolic Church: Hierarchy

 The Chief Apostle is the head of the church.
 His position is equivalent to the one Apostle Peter had 2,000 years ago in the circle of the Apostles.
 Traditionally only the Chief Apostle appoints new apostles although at times of necessity, such as during World War II, he can commission an apostle to ordain other apostles.
-The Chief Apostle is only the head of the church here on earth; Jesus Christ is the head of all souls.
-Jean-Luc Schneider is the current Chief Apostle.
+Helge Mutschler is the current Chief Apostle as of 2026.